SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 By default, SparkPost uses a generic bounce domain for your email, such as *sparkpostmail.com*.
 In SparkPost, you can create custom bounce domains to control the branding of your emails more fully as well as to create a deliverability best practice known as SPF alignment.
 Creating a related bounce domain creates "relaxed alignment", which is good (e.g. mail.example.com and bounces.example.com), while setting up an existing sending domain as a bounce domain creates "strict alignment", which is even better (e.g. mail.example.com used as both).

 To do this, visit [the Sending Domains page](https://app.sparkpost.com/account/sending-domains) and either create a new domain or edit an existing sending domain.
 In either case, **you will need to edit DNS records to set up your bounce domain** (no other verification methods are available for bounce domain setup).
-Add the CNAME record with the provided value, click "Verify DNS Records" (DNS updates can take up to 24 hours to complete, but are usually available within an hour), and the domain will show up as "Ready for: Bounce" (along with anything else it was already ready for).
+Add the CNAME record with the value shown under _Set Up For Bounce_, click "Verify CNAME Record" (DNS updates can take up to 24 hours to complete, but are usually available within an hour), and the domain will show up as "Ready for: Bounce" (along with anything else it was already ready for).

 ![Domain DNS verification section](media/getting-started-sparkpost/domain-verification.png)